 Phulay Bay, a Ritz-Carlton Reserve – Krabi

 Providing guests with uninterrupted views of Phang Nga Bay from their large rooms and suites, the Phulay Bay, a Ritz-Carlton Reserve is a popular place to stay among luxury lovers who value their privacy.
-There are several impressive outdoor pools to wallow in here, which boast infinity edges to make the most of the spectacular bay vistas.
+There are several impressive outdoor pools that boast infinity edges to make the most of the spectacular bay vistas.
 The Reserve and Royal pool villas are especially enchanting and feature silk screens and furnishings that are sure to make guests feel like royalty.
 Dining here is a lavish experience and lovers of fresh seafood dishes can unwind on the terrace at the Lae Lay restaurant, while couples can enjoy a candlelit suppler right on the sand.

 The Siam – Bangkok